RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

 ## Client Onboarding Checklist

-When a contract is finalized and a dev lead is assigned, the dev lead should set up the appropriate tools and resources, making sure they have admin privileges on each.
+When a contract is finalized and a dev lead is assigned, the dev lead should insure that the following tools are made available, as appropriate, to the client.
+Some of these tools will not be set up directly by the dev lead, but by someone on the management or sales team.

 - **Create accounts as applicable:**
   - [ ] Github Repository
     - Add Client to permissions if requested
+    - This will be set up by sales in the event the repository is being imported, otherwise the dev lead can set it up
   - [ ] Pivotal Tracker project
     - Set project settings:
       - Project Start Date